-Though butter would make this dish slightly tastier, the coconut oil contains much less of both cholesterol and sodium than butter, despite carrying more calories.
+Though butter would make this dish slightly tastier, the coconut oil contains much less cholesterol and sodium than butter, despite carrying more calories.
 Since calories can be burned off, it's a win.

 Vegetables and Spices

 The rest of the ingredients in this omelet carry more of the nutrients for the meal, the seasoning and the vegetables.
-They add lots of vitamins A and C, Calcium and Iron.
-The peppers add most of the vitamin C. The spinach adds the potassium, in addition to being a great source of iron.
+They add lots of vitamins A and C, calcium, and iron.
+The peppers add most of the vitamin C. The spinach adds potassium, in addition to being a great source of iron.